sds270-s22/ftirsr/README.md

 # plsr

-The goal of `plsr` is to facilitate Partial Least Squares Regression on biogenic silica and organic carbon percentages in lake sediment core samples.
+The goal of `plsr` is to help easily create a Partial Least Squares Regression model to estimate composition of natural compounds such as biogenic silica and total organic carbon in lake sediment core samples.

 ## Installation